How to Create a DJ Website that Will Get You the Gigs

 A good DJ is someone who lives for the music.
 But the passion itself is not enough to make a career.
-A great DJ can think simultaneously both as an artist and as a professional brand owner.
+A great DJ can think - simultaneously - as an artist and as a professional brand or business owner.
 If you want your sounds to reach the ears and the feet of large audiences, you need to make the first step and establish a reputation.

 Establishing a robust and dynamic online presence is key in promoting your professional career, and one of the most crucial steps for achieving that is to create a website.
 Your DJ website is both a business card and an online home for your audio creations.
 It’s a tool for spreading your music and your brand name to listeners and potential customers, near and far.